vhscom/after-dark/README.md

   theme_variant = "" # Optional, for use to overriding default theme
 ```

 That's it!
 Everything else is optional.
 Read on to learn more about specific features and how to customize the theme.
+And, when you're ready, here are instructions to [run After Dark on AWS with HTTP/2 enabled](https://vhs.codeberg.page/zero-to-http-2-aws-hugo/).

 ## Adding a Section Menu